Vocal cords: Impact of hormones

 Other studies suggest that hormones play also an important role in vocal fold maturation.
 Hormones are molecules secreted into the blood stream to be delivered at different targeted sites.
 They usually promote growth, differentiation and functionality in different organs or tissues.
 Their effect is due to their ability to bind to intracellular receptors, modulating the gene expression, and subsequently regulating protein synthesis.
 The interaction between the endocrine system and tissues such as breast, brain, testicles, heart, bones, etc., is being extensively studied.
-It has clearly been seen that the larynx is somewhat affected by hormonal changes, but surprisingly, very few studies are working on elucidating this relationship.
+It has clearly been seen that the larynx is somewhat affected by hormonal changes, but, very few studies are working on elucidating this relationship.
 The effect of hormonal changes in voice is clearly seen when hearing male and female voices, or when listening to a teenage voice changing during puberty.
 Actually, it is believed that the number of hormonal receptors in the pre-pubertal phase is higher than in any other age.
 Menstruation has also been seen to influence the voice.
 In fact, singers are encouraged by their instructors not to perform during their pre-menstrual period, because of a drop in their voice quality.